jrosdahl/auto-clang-format/README.md

 Installation
 ------------

-`auto-clang-format-mode` depends on the [clang-format] package.
+`auto-clang-format-mode` depends on the [`clang-format`] package.

-To load and enable auto-clang-format-mode, put something like this in your Emacs configuration:
+To load and enable `auto-clang-format-mode`, put something like this in your Emacs configuration:

 ```elisp